daddel80/notepadpp-multireplace/README.md

 | Enable                   | Alt+E         | Enables the selected entries, making them active for operations. |
 | Disable                  | Alt+D         | Disables the selected entries to prevent them from being included in operations. |

-**Note on 'Edit Field':** The edit field supports multiple lines, simplifying the management of complex 'Use Variables' statements.
+**Note on 'Edit Field':** The edit field supports multiple lines, simplifying the management of complex 'Formula Support' statements.

 **Additional Interactions:**
 - **Space Key** — Toggles the activation state of selected entries.